 I’m distracted by emotional undercurrents that make it difficult to be objective.
-Unexamined emotional undercurrents usually hold the gold or present the greatest obstacles to collaboration and constructive action.
+Unexamined emotional undercurrents often present the greatest obstacles to collaboration and constructive action.
 You might provide an invaluable gift to groups by acting as the emotional barometer for the group.
-Practice ways to share what you sense (without projecting it on others) in your groups and see what treasures this might uncover.
+Practice ways to share what you feelings or senses (without projecting it on others) in your groups and see what treasures this might uncover.

 I don’t have the answer to an important question.
 If you always have the answers you risk overlooking expertise in the room.
 When I’m at a loss for words, I usually ask a relevant question of the group.
 It could be as simple as, “What do others think about this?”
-Every time I’ve done this, one of two things happen: The group gets to share their relevant insights, knowledge, or guidance that the group needs.
-And/or, their comments stimulate and open my perspective so that I’m back in the flow again.
+Every time I’ve done this, one of two things happen: The group gets to share their relevant insights, knowledge, or guidance that the group needs or, their comments stimulate and open my perspective so that I’m back in the flow again.

 The group challenges everything I say.
-Given that it’s your job as group leader to help the group discover and align on a shared outcome, if they’re challenging what you say, you may be saying too much.
+Given that it’s your job as group leader to help the group discover and align with a shared outcome, if they’re challenging what you say, you may be saying too much.
 Let curiosity and inquiry be your guide here.
 Return their challenges with questions to discover their concerns and invite their ideas and leadership toward aligning and moving on group goals.

 I’m not a good public speaker.
 Be an intimate communicator instead.
-If you are not good at talking to large crowds, talk to small groups or communicate one-on-one instead — and focus on being really good at that.
-Talk in ways that connect intimately with people that draw them to you and to each other.
-Learn effective small-group communication and one-on-one skills.
-And even in large groups, if you speak intimately to one person at a time, you will find yourself ultimately connecting deeply with the group.
+If you are not good at talking to large crowds, talk to small groups or communicate one-on-one and focus on being really good at that.
+Even in large groups, if you speak intimately to one person at a time, you will find yourself ultimately connecting deeply with the group drawing them closer to you and to each other.
+Finally, try learning a variety of ways to facilitate small-group activities.
+This will help groups be far more engaged more of the time while also learning from each other.